"Toggle-plexing" Sprites on the Commodore 64

 - Any object rendered by the toggle-plexed sprite, however, can be ostensibly solid if it is moving, such as a falling bomb (although its solidity is an optical illusion, as in actuality, it is invisible on every other frame.

-You can see it in action now with the plasma bomb falling from the plane in the slow motion clip from my latest Colony prototype below; again, it's the afterburner toggled with the plasma bomb:
+You can see it in action now with the plasma bomb falling from the plane in the slow motion clip from my latest Parallaxian prototype below; again, it's the afterburner toggled with the plasma bomb:

 game engine's interrupt that also runs the parallaxed scroller routines, the colour splits, the mode splits and the multiplexor.